martins-vds/poc-azure-devops-install-extension/README.md

 - `PublisherName`: Publisher name for the extension.
 Must meet the specified pattern and length criteria. **This parameter is mandatory**.
 - `ExtensionName`: Name of the extension.
 Must meet the specified pattern and length criteria. **This parameter is mandatory**.
 - `Token`: Personal Access Token with at least the scope `Extensions (Read & Manage)` . **This parameter is mandatory**.
+  - For more information on how to create a Personal Access Token (PAT), please refer to [this documentation](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows).

 > Note: The `PublisherName` and `ExtensionName` parameters can be found in the marketplace URL for the extension.
 For example, if the URL is `https://marketplace.visualstudio.com/items?itemName=my-publisher.my-extension`, then the `PublisherName` is `my-publisher` and the `ExtensionName` is `my-extension`.